Did you know that not all PowerPoint fonts are safe to use?

 Here are some places we recommend for finding free custom fonts online:

-For more suggestions, check out the section the best places to get free fonts in our favorite PowerPoint resources article.
+For more suggestions, check out the section in our resource guide for best places find free fonts here.

-Here are some places we recommend for buying custom fonts:
+Here are some places we recommend for buying custom PowerPoint fonts:

 Using custom fonts is a great way to make your presentations stand out and look super cool.